AnthonyByansi/Azure-Data-Fundamentals-Guide/Azure-Data-Fundamentals-Guide/Getting-Started/Account-Setup.md

 📝 Next Steps

 > Congratulations!
 You have successfully set up your Azure account.
 Now, you are ready to dive deeper into Azure Data Fundamentals.

+🔗 Additional Resources

+Check out the [Community and Resources]() section for links to forums, documentation, tutorials, and other valuable resources to support your Azure Data Fundamentals journey.